odpi/egeria-docs/site/docs/release-notes/october-2022.md

 ### Annual Project Review

 The Egeria project annual review by the [Technical Advisory Board (TAC)](https://wiki.lfaidata.foundation/pages/viewpage.action?pageId=7733341) of the LF AI and Data foundation is scheduled for 15th December 2022.
-Please encourage people who work with Egeria to *Star* each of our repositories on Github as we are trying to get [our total count to 1000](https://landscape.lfai.foundation/?selected=egeria).
+Please encourage people who work with Egeria to *Star* each of our repositories on GitHub as we are trying to get [our total count to 1000](https://landscape.lfai.foundation/?selected=egeria).

 ### Moving to Gradle